larrylawl/TimetableGenerator/README.md

 Time and labour intensive to go through all timetable permutations

 ## Solution
-Automatic timetable generator that sorts timetable based on **least wasted time** (independent variable)
+Automatic timetable generator that sorts timetable based on **most blocks of free time**, where blocks = (Morning, Noon, Night)
+    1. Maker's Schedule Principle: Only productive in large chunks of time (http://www.paulgraham.com/makersschedule.html)

 Assert